khaled-11/Messenger-Sample/README.md

 > **Facebook Page**: You need to have a Facebook page to use with this App.
 When the users chat with your page, this chatbot App will take over the conversation and respond.
 To create a new Page, click [here](https://www.facebook.com/pages/create).

 > **Facebook Developer Account**:  You need a Facebook Developer Account to use this  experience.
 If you don't have an account, create a new one from the [Facebook Developers website](https://developers.facebook.com/).
-Click on "get started" on the top right of the page, and complete the steps.
+Click "get started" on the top right of the page, and complete the steps.

 > **Wit.ai Account**: You need a Wit.ai account to create a new Wit App and train it for your intents.
 To create one, go to [Wit.ai website](https://wit.ai/), and click "Continue with Facebook".